Skip to content

 What should a firm do when a sanctions match is identified?

-Is OFAC screening required for UK-only businesses?
+Is OFAC screening required for Australian-only businesses?